dotnet/project-system/README.md

 [![Join the chat at https://gitter.im/dotnet/project-system](https://badges.gitter.im/dotnet/project-system.svg)](https://gitter.im/dotnet/project-system?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This repository contains the new .NET Project System that has been rewritten on top of the [Common Project System (CPS)](https://github.com/microsoft/vsprojectsystem).
-In Visual Studio 2017, [Visual Studio 2019](https://www.visualstudio.com/vs/), and Visual Studio 2022, this project system is used by default for Shared Projects (C# and Visual Basic), and .NET Core (C#, F# and Visual Basic) project types, however, [long term](docs/repo/roadmap.md) it will be the basis of all C#, F# and Visual Basic project types.
+This repository contains the .NET Project System for [Visual Studio](https://www.visualstudio.com/vs/) that is written on top of the [Common Project System (CPS)](https://github.com/microsoft/vsprojectsystem) framework.
+In Visual Studio 2017, Visual Studio 2019, and Visual Studio 2022, this project system is used for .NET Core [SDK-style] (C#, F# and Visual Basic) and Shared Projects (C# and Visual Basic) project types.
+In the [long term](docs/repo/roadmap.md), this project system will be the basis for all C#, F# and Visual Basic project types.
 For a list of feature differences between the project systems, see [Feature Comparison](docs/feature-comparison.md).

-The legacy C# and Visual Basic project systems (csproj.dll and msvbprj.dll) first shipped with Visual Studio .NET in 2002.
+The legacy C# and Visual Basic project systems (*csproj.dll* and *msvbprj.dll*) first shipped with Visual Studio .NET in 2002.
 They have served us well but are:

 - Native and COM-based
 - Single threaded and bound to the UI thread